clfougner/MouseExomeSequencing/README.md

 # Mouse Exome Sequencing Variant Calling

-Note: This pipeline was built in 2016, and has not been actively updated since.
-Some aspects of the pipeline may therefore be outdated.

 This repository documents a pipeline for somatic variant calling from mouse exome sequence data.
 It is for my own research use, but may act as a guideline for anyone looking to do accomplish the same goal.
 The pipeline is based on the [Broad Institute's best practices](https://www.broadinstitute.org/gatk/guide/best-practices.php).

+**Note**: This pipeline was built in 2016, and has not been actively updated since.
+Some aspects of the pipeline may therefore be outdated.

 This repository is organized as follows:
 ````